Is Russia running out of tanks?

 Many have noticed that Russian losses have decreased recently, especially when it comes to tanks and other armored vehicles.

-Let’s go through the statistics and compare them with earlier periods during the war to see if we can draw any conclusions.
+Let’s go through the statistics and compare them with previous periods during the war to see if any conclusions can be drawn.
 Is it true that losses are decreasing, and does it mean that Russia is running out of tanks?

-When looking at the daily loss reports, it’s hard to get a good overview, and it’s easy to believe that the average is lower than it actually is.
+When looking at the daily loss reports, it’s difficult to get a good overview, and it’s easy to believe that the average is lower than it actually is.

-Let’s start by looking at some numbers showing average losses for different periods of the war in Ukraine.
+Let’s start by looking at some figures showing average losses for different periods of the war in Ukraine.

-When it comes to armor losses, I often compare with how it looked after October 9, 2023.
-That particular date is interesting because Ukraine’s summer offensive was over, and the Russians started their own offensive instead.
+When it comes to armor losses, I often compare it to how it looked after October 9, 2023.
+That particular date is interesting because Ukraine’s summer offensive was over, and the Russians then started their own offensive.

 Daily average tank losses: